The 26th Annual Fall Into Books will be held on Thursday, October 23, 2025, at The Venue in Kingston, NY. More information will be coming soon.

 Fine print

-- NOTE: You are not registered until you have received an email confirmation.
-If you have yet to receive an email confirmation by October 1, 2024, public librarians should contact RCLS or MHLS; school librarians and other educators, contact your respective school library system.
+• NOTE: You are not registered until you have received an email confirmation.
+If you have yet to receive an email confirmation, public librarians should contact RCLS or MHLS; school librarians and other educators, contact your respective school library system.

-- To pay by purchase order, select “pay by check” and follow the instructions to mail payment to Southeastern NY Library Resources Council.
+• If you are not paying by credit card, select “pay by check” and follow the instructions to mail payment to Southeastern NY Library Resources Council.

 Questions?
 Call your library system office.